ABOUT THE AUTHOR

 A work of love — what Tantra-zawadi makes — what she achieves through her art, envisioning, she says, the “unseen reality.”
-A sublime soulfulness suffuses it, pungent like incense, subtle sinuous trans-formation shape-shifts as a genie might, rustled by a reedless wind, susurrant sizzle-cymbaled syzygy, uniting that, familiarly met, we had thought we knew: blindness, preceding a first kiss; bittersweet, after; with the mastery of mood, trilled to transcendence, exhorts womanly independence, presence embrace experience beside others.
+A sublime soulfulness suffuses it, pungent like incense, subtle sinuous trans-formation shape-shifts as a genie might, rustled by a reedless wind.
+Its sizzle-cymbaled syzygy unites that, familiarly met, we thought we knew — blindness preceding a first kiss, bittersweet after — with a mastery of mood, trilled to transcendence, encouraging independence, womanly presence and voice, to embrace experience alongside others.

-Comprehensive, exploration; circumambient, her awareness, 360 and beyond, Tantra addresses the poetry in the world, its poet; one another enjoined to the present, evolving through media, in print and performance, on the internet and off: visualizing word for the page, spoken on stage or before the camera, shaped by accompaniment to music — never diminished.
-Hers is responsibility, taken — for herself, on behalf of others, others — on her own.
-Whom Brooklyn began now enlivens a world; Tantra the artist is now sought and received.
+Comprehensive her exploration, with an awareness 360 and beyond, Tantra addresses the world and its poetry — poet to poet, enjoined in the present, evolving, through media, traditional and new, in print and performance, on the internet and off: visualizing word for the page, spoken on stage or before the camera, shaped to accompaniment by music — never diminished.
+Hers is a responsibility taken on behalf of others.
+Whom Brooklyn began enlivens a world; Tantra the artist is now sought and received.

-She permits neither the page’s edge nor the stage, end of the music or the script to limit her means of engagement, its method or her role define.
+She permits neither the page’s edge nor the stage, the end of the music or the script to prescribe her method, limit her manner of engagement or define her role.
 Conjunction, for Tantra, succeeds through sum of dramatic parts.
 “Girl: A Choreospective” augmented The Numeral Thr3ee Off Broadway, “Soldier Blues,” movement with words and music, further rite, to A Night of Three Goddesses at New York’s Lincoln Center.
-“The Fear,” contributed to An Evolution of Reinvention, “Stolen Dreams,” like “Leaving My Apartment and Other Urban Adventures” — songs, too, inspiriting the Von Duvois Dance Collective —shared meaning in context of collaboration and combined effect.
+“The Fear,” contributed to An Evolution of Reinvention, “Stolen Dreams,” like “Leaving My Apartment and Other Urban Adventures” — songs, too, inspiriting the Von Duvois Dance Collective — shared meaning in context of collaboration and combined effect.
 Her performances, at large, grace diverse stages, enthrall standing room in South Africa, London, Berlin, local museums, audiences on radio and TV.

 Tantra’s centrifugal perception, radial creativity and energy continually find wavelength to match her inventiveness and skill.
 She beats words into ploughshares.
 Love, conquering all, must still triumph over HIV and AIDS.
 Video of her poem “Scarlet Waters” assisted Product Red in emblazoning awareness.
-Tantra herself directed two short documentaries to that purpose: Girl the Film - Volume I, A Message from Ardija Red-Cloud and A Silent Genocide – A Brief Insight into HIV/AIDS.
-“Girl” the poem received nomination for a Pushcart Prize, in 2010; its author, both mother in her own right and mentor in Girls Network Worldwide (GCN) – partial beneficiary of proceeds from her writing — the Kings County District Attorney’s Office’s Women’s History Month Award in 2001 for her artistic contributions to the borough of Brooklyn, and in 2014 she received the distinguished honor of Pan African Princess by Princess 'Deun Adedoyin-Solarin and Princess Muzvare Betty Makoni at a royal ceremony in the United Kingdom.
+Tantra herself directed two short documentaries to that purpose: Girl, the Film — Volume I, A Message from Ardija Red-Cloud and A Silent Genocide — A Brief Insight into HIV/AIDS.
+“Girl” the poem received nomination for a Pushcart Prize in 2010; its author — mother in her own right and mentor for the Girl Child Network, partial beneficiary of the proceeds from her book sales — received the Kings County District Attorney’s Office’s Women’s History Month Award in 2001 for her artistic contributions to the borough of Brooklyn, and in 2014 she received the distinguished honor of Pan African Princess by Princess 'Deun Adedoyin-Solarin and Princess Muzvare Betty Makoni at a royal ceremony in the United Kingdom.

-Prominent in periodical, widely anthologized, Tantra-zawadi returns to print, book three in hand.
-Its forerunner, Gathered at Her Sky: Life Poems, also from Poets Wear Prada (2010), succeeds her debut alifepoeminprogress (Chuma Spirit Books, 1999).
+Prominent in periodical, widely anthologized, Tantra-zawadi returns to print, book three in hand — its forerunner, Gathered at Her Sky: Life Poems, also from Poets Wear Prada (2010), successor to her debut alifepoeminprogress (Chuma Spirit Books, 1999).